 In this freshly squeezed UX/UI design collection, we found the latest and nicest of UI designs, menus, buttons, dashboard interfaces, landing pages, websites and UI animations.
 If you’re a UX/UI designer, you can have your work featured as well.
-Feel free to submit your best piece here.
+Just click on the image above.

 Submitted by An Ferensz

 This application allows you to easily rename/remove the scope of files/folders in a few clicks.
 Add date/time stamps, replace numbers, insert text, convert case, add auto-numbers, process folders and sub-folders.
 Extremely useful for professional photographers, photography lovers or for someone who simply struggles from a regular files mess and wants to deal with chaos in a system.
 In this case, we try to face all of the design stages: starting from user values, research analysis, user needs from the interviews, lo-fi wireframes, animation behaviour, etc. The main solution that we provided for this app is the filtered category structure.
 This decision was based on a few points:

 The First one is HICK’s LAW.
 Hick’s law describes the time it takes for a person to make a decision as a result of the possible choices he or she has: increasing the number of choices will increase the decision time logarithmically.
 The Hick–Hyman law assesses cognitive information capacity in choice reaction experiments.
 The amount of time taken to process a certain amount of bits in the Hick–Hyman law is known as the rate of gain of information.